shtolfensie/mrks/Notes/General notes.md

 - maybe get subject marks from all marks, not via call to firebase, might be slow and expensive

+### Agenda
+- top header 'responsivnes' is total bullshit
+- should be fixed right now
+- it reacts to window resize, but it sucks.

 ### Marks

 #### _DONE_ ~~Marks array request~~